svengreb/styleguide-javascript/src/rules/naming_conventions.md

 ## Singleton Export

-Use [PascalCase][pascalcase] when exporting a constructor, class, singleton, function library or bare object.
+Use [PascalCase][] when exporting a constructor, class, singleton, function library or bare object.

 ###### Examples